MEET THE TEAM

 Meet the Editors

 Editor In Chief

-Janie is a 2L originally from Denver, CO.
+Janie is a 3L originally from Denver, CO.
 She first headed east to Marist College where she earned a degree in Sports Communication.
 She spent the next six years working in Division I athletic departments at Villanova University, Marist College, and Rutgers University, and earned a M.A. in Integrated Marketing along the way.
 Her work experience included roles in marketing and game presentation, ticketing, business operations, and team operations.
-After law school, she hopes to work in-house for a professional team or league.
+After law school, she hopes to work in-house within the sports industry.
 Away from the website and school, you can catch her cheering on the Colorado Avalanche.

 Deputy Editor in Chief

 Katie Braile is a 2L at Villanova University from Long Island, New York.
 She graduated magna cum laude from Belmont University in 2019, where she received a B.B.A. in Music Business.
 Prior to attending law school, Katie worked in the entertainment industry, gaining experience in marketing, public relations, intellectual property, and talent management.
 She is passionate about gender issues in sports and hopes to utilize her background in intellectual property to help female athletes capitalize on their NIL.
 After law school, Katie aspires to work in-house at an agency and help grow the market for women’s sports.